-1.4.1 The current NNDC Local Plan will be replaced by the emerging North Norfolk Local Plan(7).
-Consultation upon the emerging Local Plan commenced in May 2019 and adoption is likely to be some time in 2021.
+1.4.1 The current NNDC Local Plan (Local Development Framework) will be replaced by the emerging North Norfolk Local Plan(7).
+Consultation upon the emerging Local Plan commenced in May 2019 and adoption is currently anticipated by summer 2022.
 The emerging Local Plan is intended to take effect until 2036.
 This NDP is prepared so as to reflect and correspond with the provisions of the first draft of the emerging Local Plan.